Mrfunreal/Monolith/README.md

 - Elapsed/Remaining time numbers larger

 ### Search Result Page
 - Removed Profiles, Audiobooks, Episodes and Podcasts.
-The top header still has filters to view just those.<br>
-Main results are only "Featuring x", Artists, Albums, Playlists, and "Genres & Moods" is available.
+USe the headers filters, if you need to.<br>Main results are only "Featuring x", Artists, Albums, Playlists, and "Genres & Moods" is available.

 ### Now Playing Sidebar
 - Only shows song data and artist data.
 No more queue, merch, tour, credits, or redundand buttons.